Eisregen: Censorship

 Unlike regular banning (referred to as "indexing"), which prohibits playing the songs in public, selling to minors and any kind of advertisement, Krebskolonie is not allowed to be sold at all in Germany.
-The reason given by the Federal Department for Media Harmful to Young Persons were the lyrics, which were described as cruel, inhuman, misogynistic and brutalising.
+The reason given by the Federal Department for Media Harmful to Young Persons were the lyrics, which were described as cruel, inhuman, misogynistic and violent.
 The band could not fight the ban as their label Last Episode (which they left afterwards) did not inform them.

 Interviews show the reasons giving for the ban differ from lyricist Michael Roth's intentions.
 As an example, an excerpt from the ban report referring to the song "Futter für die Schweine" ("food for the pigs"):